TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         create: yes
         update: yes (special, see description in 'update' section above)
         default: the value of the disk_driver parameter for this VM

+    disks.*.compression:

+        Specifies a compression algorithm used for this disk.
+This has the same details, warnings and caveats as the global zfs_root_compression option below but only affects a single disk on the VM.

+        See zfs_root_compression section below for more details.

+        type: string one of: "on,off,lzjb,gzip,gzip-N,zle"
+        vmtype: KVM
+        listable: no
+        create: yes
+        update: yes (see caveat in zfs_root_compression section below)
+        default: off

     disks.*.zpool: